Zero-Permutation Jet-Parton Assignment using a Self-Attention Network

-Uncertainty quantification in deep learning is becoming more important as deep learning is applied to the real world~\cite{amodei2016concrete}.
-Poor predictions by deep learning models can pose danger, especially when deep learning is being deployed in situations such as for self-driving cars and medical diagnosis.
+Uncertainty quantification in deep learning is becoming more important as deep learning is applied to the real world~\cite{arXiv:1606.06565}.
+Poor predictions by deep learning models can pose danger, especially when deep learning is being deployed in situations such as for self-driving cars and medical diagnoses.
 Models can also be presented with out-of-distribution (OOD) data, which is data that does not follow the distribution of the training set data.
-In these case, an uncertainty estimate can be used to override a decision made by the AI.
+In these cases, an uncertainty estimate can be used to override a decision made by the AI.
 Similarly, \saja\ can make wrong assignments in fully hadronic \ttbar\ events, resulting in poor resolution of the kinematics of the reconstructed top quark. \saja\ will also be exposed to background events such as QCD multijet during the inference (physics analysis) phase.
-Therefore, we will use deep learning uncertainty in order to veto both poor jet-parton assignments on fully hadronic \ttbar\ events and background events.
+Therefore, we will use deep learning uncertainty to veto both poor jet-parton assignments on fully hadronic \ttbar\ events and background events.

 There are various types of uncertainties that have been proposed for deep learning models \cite{gal2016uncertainty}, from which we will use the predictive entropy.
-As \saja\ does not make a prediction for a single object, it simultaneously predicts the class of all jets in the event, we use the average of the jet-wise predictive entropy, \(H[\hat{Y}]\):
+As \saja\ does not make a prediction for a single object, it simultaneously predicts the class of all jets in the event, we estimate an uncertainty on the jet-parton assignment using the average of predictive entropies for all jets, \(H[\hat{Y}]\):

 We will use this predictive entropy as an event selection.
 When the jet-parton assignment results in a predictive entropy higher than a threshold, which means the network has given an uncertain assignment for all the jets in the event, the event is rejected.